Jordan Cash

 East Lansing, MI

 Prior to coming to James Madison College, Jordan was a lecturer at Baylor University, a member of the Graduate Faculty, and the founder and director of the Zavala Program for Constitutional Studies.
-He was also a post-doctoral research fellow in the Program on Constitutional Democracy at the University of Virginia.
+He was also a post-doctoral research fellow in the Program on Constitutionalism and Democracy at the University of Virginia.
 He received his BA in history and political science, Summa Cum Laude, from the University of Nebraska-Omaha.